Force over Distance: Chapter 16

 “Dream interfaces?”

 “Honestly?
 Kinda.
-Basically.
-Except not really at all.
+Building a dream interface is an aspect of his bigger insight.
 What he won it for—and I know this because there’s a Nova documentary on it—was showing that if you can quickly check the solution to a problem, there’s a way to quickly solve the problem.
 For problems of incredible difficulty.”

 “Okay,” Young said.